ToshioCP/Gtk4-tutorial/README.md

 Type `rake html` for HTML.
 Type `rake pdf` for PDF.
 There is a document \("[How to build GTK 4 Tutorial](gfm/Readme_for_developers.md)"\) for further information.

+#### License

+The license of this repository is GPL and written in [Section1](gfm/sec1.md).

+But new licenses, one of which is GFDL1.3 for documents and the other is GPL3 for programs, are under consideration.
+The decision will be made on 15/April/2023.

 ## Table of contents